go-air/gini/README.md

 Applications that use CRISP can truly isolate themselves from the woes of integrating big guns while benefiting on hard problems.

 CRISP also allows language independent incremental SAT solving.
 The applications and solvers can be readily implemented without the headache of synchronizing programming language, compilers, or coding style.

 We are planning on implementing some CRISP extensions, namely the multiplexing interface which will enable (possibly remote) clients to control programmatically partitioning or queuing of related SAT problems.

-# Distributed
 The CRISP protocol provides a basis for distributed solving.
 Gini implements a CRISP-1.0 client and server.